 Chinstrap or another device to prevent displacement.
 Peak and full brim to protect the face, neck, ears.
 Ventilation holes for comfort.

 |Electrical Safety Helmet||The electric shock when working near live electrical lines.||Made of synthetic electrically non-conductive materials (PVC etc.)|

 |Welders’cap||Falling welding spatters from above||Made of leather with cloth lining |

-Soft caps and hoods are also used for protection against heat, spark and other dangerous materials and are made of appropriate materials.
-Some time hoods are made with rig frame which is held away from the head.
+Soft caps and hoods are also used for protection against heat, spark, and other dangerous materials and are made of appropriate materials.
+Some time hoods are made with a rig frame which is held away from the head.

 Long hair or beards may be caught in moving machine parts (e.g belts, chain, in-running nips, etc.) while seeing or leaning down or by heavy static charges.
 Protective caps covering the hairs are useful.